Updated: March 19,2020

 - Any 3 penalties is a game results in that player (or goalie) being ejected from the game.

-- Gross/Match/Misconduct penalties: the league will not tolerate these; all will be subject to ejection from Referee’s call stand there is no appeal process.
+- Gross/Match/Misconduct penalties: the league will not tolerate will not tolerate these; all will be subjected to eject from tournament.
+Referee’s call stand

 - A four (4) minute minor penalty will be assessed to any player who commits any of the following infractions: butt-ending, cross-checking, head-butting, head contact, high sticking, slashing, and spearing.